American History and Government courses

 EDCI 523: Reading and Literacy Curriculum (3)

 A course designed to provide advanced study of the forces that have shaped literacy curriculum and instructional practices.
 Theoretical understandings about reading and writing as well as philosophical, political, and economic influences on will be explored in order to identify their influence on the purpose, content, organization, and implementation of literacy instruction.
-This course meets the M.Ed.
-Core requirement for curriculum.
+This course meets the requirements for the Curriculum Foundations standard in the MASTAHG Core.

 EDCI 533: Culturally and Linguistically Diverse Learners (3)

 Field/Clinical Hours: 20.
 There are no prerequisites for this course which is open to all graduate education students.
 While it is aptly suited for every teacher in our diverse classrooms, this course is required for candidates seeking Teaching English to Speakers of Other Languages (TESOL) Endorsement.
 This course explores historical, social, and policy issues surrounding the education of diverse learners particularly English Language and limited English proficient learners in K-12 settings in the U.S. With the population changes and demographics realities of the 21st Century, educational professionals will be better prepared by investigating theories and themes of cultural identity, intragroup differences, migration, language use, and how these factors intersect with school performance.
 This course will emphasize the roles of school in collaboration with family and community structures to elicit strengths and enhance positive outcomes for students.
-This course meets core requirements for M.Ed completion.
+This course meets the requirements for the Diversity standard in the MASTAHG Core.

 EDFN 503: School and Society (3)